Insured-Retirement-Institute/.github/profile/readme.md

 ## How to engage, contribute, and give feedback

+Patches, and Minor and Major edits will be handled with versioning.
+Minor and Major edits and will go through the Strategy Implementation Committee for awareness, consideration, and if the business case is approved the working group will manage the request and it will follow the existing governance process.
+Patches will be evaluated within thge Governance Subcommittee and brought to the Strategy Implementation Committee if broader discussion is needed.

 Anyone can submit an edit following the below process.
 1. Fork this repo
 2. Navigate to the appropriate adopters.yml file
 3. Add your info (see format below)